Youth-to-Youth Educational and Social Integration Programs

 A joint project between ACS Athens and the Home Project Organization

-The Youth to Youth (Y2Y) Program, is an innovative educational and social integration program that was developed in the midst of a crisis to meet the needs of an ever growing refugee population.
-It is based on the Global Morfosis Paradigm (gMp) which provides a meaningful, holistic and harmonious educational experience to all students.
+The Youth-to-Youth (Y2Y) Program, is an innovative educational and social integration program that was developed in the midst of a crisis to meet the needs of an ever growing refugee population.
+This unique program is based on the principles of active and responsible conscious citizenship which provides a meaningful, holistic and harmonious educational experience to all students.

 Since the beginning of the crisis the American Community Schools (ACS) of Athens assumed leadership in establishing a comprehensive educational and social integration program to support the unaccompanied refugee minors.